felixrieseberg/windows-development-environment/README.md

 ## Setup Windows 10 for Modern/Hipster Development
 A fresh Windows isn't entirely ready for modern development, but all the tools you need are available.
 A good terminal, popular bash tools, Git, a decent package manager - when properly setup, modern development on Windows can be a lot of fun.
 In particular, this document outlines how to configure your Windows in such a way that it can easily handle most development tasks usually run on a Mac OS X or a Linux distro.

+## A Word about Ubuntu Linux on Windows
+:point_up: While [Bash on Windows](https://blogs.windows.com/windowsexperience/2016/04/06/announcing-windows-10-insider-preview-build-14316/) is still in development, it's an amazing tool that can make development a bit easier - especially when you're dealing with Bash scripts, Ruby, or Ubuntu binaries.
+I would currently (May 2016) not recommend it as a replacement for Git, Node, or Go - mostly because those tools are already pretty performant on Windows itself.
+However, they run just fine in Bash, so if you feel like moving most of your development over, go for it.
+Here's the how-to:

+ * Ensure that you're running Windows 10 Anniversary Update (build 14311 and up)
+ * Enable Developer Mode (Settings - Update & security > For developers)
+ * Search for “Windows Features” and choose “Turn Windows features on or off” and enable Windows Subsystem for Linux (Beta).
+ * To get Bash installed, open Command Prompt and type “bash”

 ## Automate it!
 Below, you can see the all the things I need to actually go and work on stuff.
 If you like all those things, you can automate the installation thanks to the magic of [Boxstarter](http://boxstarter.org/).
 Simply start PowerShell as Administrator and run: